2011–12 Ottawa Senators season: Senators vs. Rangers

 In game four, it was the Ottawa goalie Anderson's turn to save a game.
 After giving up two power play goals by the Rangers in the first few minutes, he stopped the Rangers the rest of the way.
 In the second period, the Senators tied the game on goals by Milan Michalek and Sergei Gonchar.
 No goals were scored leading to the second overtime of the series.
 In the overtime, the Senators' Kyle Turris scored his first-ever overtime goal to tie the series after four games, ensuring a game six in Ottawa.
 Ottawa captain Alfredsson missed another game.
-It was the first victory at home by the Senators since the 2007 Stanley Cup Final.
+It was the first victory at home by the Senators since the 2007 Stanley Cup Finals.

 The fifth game, in New York, saw Anderson continue to hold off the Rangers, stopping all of their shots for a 2–0 shutout victory.
 Junior call up Mark Stone made an impression, setting up the winning goal of the game by Spezza in the first period.
 Spezza added an empty net goal to seal the victory.
 It was Stone's NHL debut.

 Game six was played in Ottawa with the Senators having a chance to eliminate the Rangers.
 The Senators scored the first goal of the game in the first period on a power play.
 With Anderson continuing to hold off the Rangers, it appeared the Senators might have scored enough.
 It all changed in the second period with three goals by the Rangers, including a pair on the power play, to put the Rangers ahead 3–1.
 Anderson's shutout streak of the Rangers ended at 145 minutes, 27 seconds.
 In the third, Senators' coach Paul MacLean benched stars Spezza and Alfredsson in a ploy to turn their games around, but it was ineffective.
 Alfredsson himself showed a rare temper outburst on the bench, due to his frustration.
 The Senators scored a goal on a disputed play in the last minute, but it was too little, too late.
 The game was the NHL debut for Senators prospect Jakob Silfverberg, who had just finished playing in the Swedish Elitserien playoffs.